ProjectEvergreen/greenwood/www/pages/docs/layouts.md

 // Next we need to import a list of files that will be generated when Greenwood is run import '../index/index.js';
-import './list';

 // Finally we can connect to our store and define our component. connectRouter(store);

-// Add a \`MYROUTES\` predefined hook.
+// Add the MY-ROUTES(without dash) predefined hook.
 This is where all your routes will be loaded.
-// You may also opt to define a custom 404 route here. class AppComponent extends LitElement {
+// You may also opt to define a custom 404 route here.
+// You must define the app-template with the element name eve-app class AppComponent extends LitElement {
   render() {
     return html\`